HewlettPackard/KrakenMare/README.md

 or

-`cd demo && sudo -E docker-compose up --build --remove-orphans -d`
+`cd demo && docker-compose up --build --remove-orphans -d`

 To use the modular docker-compose files an example is